Niteshsingh95/CODSOFT/README.md

-This is a task 1 of CodeSoft Internship Project. the task is making the GuessTheNumberGame.
+This is a task  of CodeSoft Internship Project.
+Task1:the task is making the GuessTheNumberGame.
+Task2:the task is making studet grade calculator.